arianrhodsandlot/retro-assembly/readme.md

 Simply run `pnpm install` to setup dependencies, then run `pnpm dev` to launch the development server.

 The cloud services are available only if related environment variables are set.
+For know, these keys are private and the project can only be debugged with local directories.
+I'm still planning to improve this...

+## Feedbacks and contributions
+All kinds of feedbacks and contributions are welcome.
+You can issue new posts on the issue page or the discussion page.

 ## Alternatives
 + [Afterplay.io](https://afterplay.io)